Nikhiljain180/cbh-take-home-project-Nikhil/Ticket_Breakdown.md

 ## Your Breakdown Here

-# We can proceed with small microservice based on the MVC design pattern
+# We can proceed with small microservice architecture based on the MVC design pattern

 # Database decision